The framework for studying at TUM is well defined. Here you will find an overview of the most important regulations and

 This notifications sums up the grades and credits you achieved in the examinations you signed up for within the relevant semester.
 It also contains important informatoin about possible administrative or legal consequences resulting from the progress of your studies.
 Be sure to read the notification promptly and thoroughly.
 This is the only way to make sure your progress is documented correctly in TUMonline, and you are aware of your rights and duties.
 Be sure to also read the information on legal remedies attached to the notification.

-Should you disagree with the summary of your subjects, grades and attributions of the relevant semester, be sure to contact your department, school or Graduation Office and Academic Records department directly.
+Should you disagree with the summary of your subjects, grades and attributions of the relevant semester, be sure to contact your school or the Graduation Office and Academic Records department directly.

 TUM uses so-called Study Progress Monitoring to track study progress.
 It is stipulated in the General Academic and Examination Regulations (APSO) as well as in the Academic and Examination Regulations for each degree program.

 Study Progress Monitoring defines the amount of credity you need to have achieved at the end of a certain semester.
 Not meeting these credit thresholds may have serious consequences, ultimately the iireversible failure of a degree program.

 For example, Study Progress Monitoring may define the required amount of credits after each semester for bachelor’s as follows: